-Also, the vein’s impaired innervation or vein’s reaction to sympathetic stimulation holds a big role in the development of POTS.
+Also, the vein’s impaired innervation or vein’s reaction to sympathetic stimulation holds a big role in the development of this condition.
 This leads to venous pooling on the legs (lower extremeties), which results to reduced venous back to heart.
 This means there is a re-circulation of blood in peripheral circulation.
 Capillary leakage could make it worse, which will then lead to hypovolamia, which ultimately leads to reflex tachycardia.
 Then, sympathetic cardiac activity takes place without vasoconstriction, which induces a drop in central vein pressure.
 When this continues, it may lead to circulatory collapse.

 Types of POTS

-POTS is classified to different types, and like any medical conditions, it is important to understand which type one has, as treatment differs on the diagnosis.
+POTS is classified to different types; and like any medical conditions, it is important to understand which type one has, as treatment differs on the diagnosis.
 The two most basic types however, are the Neuropathic POTS and Hyperadrenergic POTS.

 This POTS refers to nerve disease.
-Basically, the sympathetic nerve that supplies the lower limbs could not function properly, resulting to blood pooling in the lower extremeties, rather than being sent back to the heart.
+Basically, the sympathetic nerve that supplies the lower limbs could not function properly; resulting to blood pooling in the lower extremeties; rather than being sent back to the heart.
 This condition leads increased heart rate and dizziness.

-This type is characterized by increase in adrenaline, and in this situation, patient of this syndrome experience increase of nor-epinephrine level in blood, which leads to increased heart rate and blood pressure when standing.
+This type is characterized by increase in adrenaline; and in this situation, patient of this syndrome experience increase of nor-epinephrine level in blood; which leads to increased heart rate and blood pressure when standing.

 This type of POTS is characterized by symptoms showing up due to an underlying medical condition; which damages the nerves and disrupts the circulation and redistribution of blood.